The Singapore airport is a vacation in itself, and many of the best things to do in Singapore airport are free!

 Singapore is a great country for shopaholics, and the Changi airport is no exception.

-You can find lots of shopping outlets all over Terminals 1, 2, 3, and 4 of the Singapore airport, but the best shopping is arguably in the Changi Jewel mall, which has almost 300 food and shopping outlets of its own.
+There are lots of shopping outlets all over Terminals 1, 2, 3, and 4 of the Singapore airport, but the best shopping is arguably in the Changi Jewel mall, which has almost 300 food and shopping outlets of its own.

 6. Watch The Planes Go By (Terminal 1/2/3)